 ssh -X <username>@liger

-Then submit a job to Turing in order to be able to reserve and access the node.
+Then submit a job to a gpu node in order to be able to reserve and access the node.
 A good way to do this is initialising a shell through the

 srun Slurm command.

 The above command will reserve the node for 1 hour.
 Use the option